Homogenization of the Richards equation in porous media: Multiscale modelling of water transport in vegetated soil

-We would also like to remark that the ideas used to show the convergence results in~\cite{Mikelic_2004} cannot be applied to our problem due to different scaling in the permeability function and different boundary conditions on the surfaces of microstructure.
-The paper is organised as follows.
-In section~\ref{section:model_formulation} we formulate the microscopic model for the water flow in vegetated soil.
-Section~\ref{section:existence_uniqueness} is devoted to the analysis of the microscopic problem.
-The homogenization results and the derivation of the macroscopic model are then presented in section~\ref{section:macro_model}.
-Typical examples for the nonlinear hydraulic conductivity and water retention functions are given in Appendix.
+We would also like to remark that the ideas used to show the convergence results in~\cite{Mikelic_2004} cannot be applied to our problem due to different scaling in the permeability function and different boundary conditions on the surfaces of the microstructure.
+More specifically, in~\cite{Mikelic_2004} the continuity of the pressure on the surface of the microstructure, i.e.~boundary between pore space and porous pellets (aggregates) of soil particles (corresponding in our model to the boundaries between soil and root tissue) is considered.
+In addition, there is an $\ve^2$-scaling in the flux within the pellets.
+These conditions allow the formulation of a problem for the unfolded function (dilation operator) of the pressure in the pellets, satisfying the Richards equation with differential operator with respect to the microscopic variables and with the Dirichlet boundary conditions, given by the pressure in the pore space.
+Then a specific test function is considered to prove the strong convergence result for the pressure in pellets.
+In our model, due to experimental measurements stating that root permeability is proportional to the root radius, we have $\ve$-scaling for the flux across the root radius.
+Also, we assume uptake of water by the roots is driven by the difference in pressure head between the root tissue and the soil, which leads to a potential discontinuity of pressure at the root-soil boundary.
+The resulting structure of the equations does not allow us to formulate a problem for the unfolded pressure with respect to the microscopic variables.
+Therefore, we cannot use a similar choice of specific test function as in~\cite{Mikelic_2004} to obtain the estimates needed for the proof of strong convergence.
+Hence, a different approach is required.